abdeewahyu/Project_Capstone/README.md

 # NETnSTOP | NeetHELP Chatbot
-NETnSTOP | NeetHELP Chatbot is a chatbot built with IBM Watson Assistant Service.
+NeetHELP Chatbot is a chatbot built with IBM Watson Assistant Service.
 The chatbot utilizes the power of IBM Watson Assistant to respond to user queries, providing relevant information and resources.

 # Demo
 Access the demo by following the link: